YourFriendSub/YAGPDB.xyz-CCs/Ticket System/Readme.md

 ---
 ### TODO
+> ● Make this folder public.
-> ○ Add an Info button in Settings
+> ○ Add an Info button in Settings.